Связаться с нами

 Comments – the user-added notes – can be applied to a point, object, or area on a schematic or PCB document and may be replied to by other users.
 Placed comments are available in real-time to collaborating users – those that have shared access to the document – and are saved to the Workspace independently of the project, without altering its constituent documents in any way.
 Comments can be added and managed in both Altium NEXUS and in the related Workspace, via its web interface design view.
 The functionality of the two commenting systems is essentially the same, and since both the project and commenting data are stored in the Workspace, the systems work together in real-time.

-And, courtesy of the Global Sharing support of the Altium 365 infrastructure platform, data can be shared with anyone, anywhere in the world.
+Data can be shared with anyone, anywhere in the world.
 What you share, and with whom, is down to you and could include:

 Altium NEXUS provides a powerful collaborative design environment.
 Part of that is the support for Workflows, that guide a company's designers through typical, everyday design processes such as: